Ar0xA/ar0xa.github.io/_posts/2015-08-12-oraclesplodes-borse.md

 After jduck's recent rise to infosec rockstar status, which obviously made some people envious:
 <img src="/public/images/oraclesplodes/purehateenvious.JPG" />

 It was only a matter of time before the infosec community found a new target.
-We did in less than 10 days, and this was the infosec community last night:
+We did in less than 10 days and as a result this was the infosec community last night:

 <img src="https://imgs.xkcd.com/comics/duty_calls.png" />